Skip to main content

 Search for Devices

-• Please ensure that the host machine can connect to the internet normally, and ensure that the data cable connecting the sub-machine to the host machine has data transmission capabilities.
+• Please ensure that the host computer can access the Internet normally and ensure that the data cable connecting the lower computer to the host computer has data transmission function.

-• After SSH connecting to the host machine, enter lsusb and press Enter.
-If the information circled in the following image appears, you can proceed to the next step.
+• After SSH connecting to the host computer, input lsusb and press Enter.
+If the information circled in the picture below is displayed, you can proceed to the next step.

-• If there is no feedback information, this is a system issue with the host machine, and we are unable to help.
-You need to replace it with a normal system or replace the host machine.
+• If there is no feedback information, this is a system problem of the host computer, and we are powerless.
+You need to replace a confirmed normal system or replace the host computer.

-• If there is a提示 of no lsusb command, you can execute the following command to install it:
+• If there is no lsusb command prompt, you can execute the following command to install it:

 sudo apt-get install usbutils

-• Some host machines may display incompletely or not at all due to system issues.
+• Some host computers may not fully display or fail to display due to system problems.

-• If entering the lsusb command displays the device, but does not show 1d50:606f, please try replacing the data cable and attempt to connect the motherboard to another USB port on the host machine.
+• If the lsusb command can display the device but there is no 1d50:606f, please try to replace the data cable and connect the motherboard to another USB port on the host computer.

-• Before flashing firmware, connect the tool board to UTOC or a mainboard flashed with bridge firmware using an XT30 data cable, below is a reference wiring diagram
+• Before burning the firmware, connect the tool board to UTOC or the main board flashed with bridge firmware using an XT30 data cable, refer to the wiring diagram below

-• Please ensure that the resistance of CAN H and CAN L is around 60Ω when measured with a multimeter in a power-off state; if it's 120Ω, you need to attach a 120Ω jumper; if it's around 40Ω, you need to remove the jumper
+• Ensure that the resistance between CAN H and CAN L is around 60Ω in a power-off state; if it is 120Ω, install a 120Ω jumper; if it is around 40Ω, remove the jumper

 tip

-• It is recommended not to perform ID finding and firmware flashing during the printing process.
+• It is recommended not to find the ID or flash the firmware during the printing process.

-• The CAN firmware IDs of the same motherboard or tool board Katapult are completely consistent with the Klipper CAN firmware IDs.
+• The CAN firmware of the same motherboard or tool board Katapult and the CAN firmware of Klipper have completely consistent IDs.

 warning

-• Ensure that the CAN network of the host computer has been configured.
+• Please ensure that the CAN network of the host computer has been configured.

 • You can use the following command to search for the CAN ID only when 1d50:606f appears after running lsusb.